matteoportantiolo/Reusable-airborne-launch-system-design/README.md

-# Airborne Space Launcher Conceptual Design
+# Reusable Airborne Launch System Design

 ## Overview
 This project presents the conceptual design of an airborne launch system for deploying payloads into Low Earth Orbit (LEO), with a strong focus on first-stage reusability.